Skip to Content

 • Docker: the directory mapped to /opt/jitterbit/Connectors in the Docker command, such as --volume "$(pwd)/dropbox-connector:/opt/jitterbit/Connectors"

-If you are using the Harmony Docker Private Agent image, it allows you to mount a host directory to a container directory such as /connectors.
+If you are using the Harmony Docker private agent image, it allows you to mount a host directory to a container directory such as /connectors.
 Within the Docker container, the agent will scan the /opt/jitterbit/Connectors directory for JAR files that contain a connector implementation (only one connector implementation is allowed in each JAR file).
 To deploy the Dropbox connector JAR after it has been built, while running the agent as a Docker container, copy the JAR file from the build target directory to the directory mounted as the connectors directory and restart the container.
 When the Docker container starts, it copies the contents of the mounted directory to the /opt/jitterbit/Connectors directory.

 In all of the cases, do not use the Maven build directory as the connectors directory, as the scanning of the directory will get confused as it comes across the intermediate stages of the Maven build process.
 Instead, copy the completed JAR to the connectors directory when the build process is finished.
 This can be either be performed manually or incorporated as a step after a successful build.